 1. When in France, act French!

 - The French don’t snack.
 Or rarely.
-If you look hard enough you can of course find French snackers, but in general, it’s not part of the culture to pop open a bag of chips an hour after lunch.
-Aside from mealtimes, the French don’t nibble on snacks throughout the day (well except for the gouter which consists of something sweet around 4pm or so, who can resist?).
+If you look hard enough, you can of course find French snackers, but in general, it’s not part of the culture to pop open a bag of chips an hour after lunch.
+Or nibble on something at the movies.
+Aside from mealtimes, the French don’t snack throughout the day (well, except for the goûter, which consists of something sweet around 4 p.m. or so, who can resist?
+It’s traditionally for children, though).

 - The French are active and like to walk/bike everywhere.
-In suburban USA-land, hopping in the car is commonplace to go everywhere but not here.
-If you live in a town in France where you can run errands on foot, do it.
-Even if you have a car, leave it at home and head into town with your wicker basket for the marché and other errands.
+In suburban USA-land, hopping in the car is the norm since places are farther apart and public transport isn’t always available, but that’s not the case in many French towns.
+For many people who live in a French town where they can run errands on foot, they do it.
+Even if people have a car, it’s often left at home and you’ll see people walking into town with their wicker baskets for the marché and other errands.
+Gas is expensive and parking isn’t always available.
+Walking does a body good.
 All those steps add up.
-It’s also normal where I live to see adults on bikes with baskets everywhere just cruising around running errands.
+It’s also normal where I live to see adults on bikes with baskets on the front everywhere just cruising around running errands.
 Even the mailman’s preferred mode of transport is a bike!
-In New Jersey, if you’re on a bike, it’s because you’re exercising in the park or part of a cycling club.
-Not so in France! (those exist as well though)
+In New Jersey, where I grew up, if you’re on a bike, it’s because you’re exercising in the park or part of a cycling club.
+Most people don’t bike to work in their suit even if they could.
+Not so in France!
+One thing I will point out is that in rural areas, it’s sometimes necessary to have a car because there’s no commerce within walking distance and public transport isn’t readily available.

 - French portions are smaller.
-Have a little of everything you want but the key here is a LITTLE.
-There are no doggie bags in restaurants so portions tend to be manageable when you’re out.
-After a French meal, you’ll feel satiated but not uncomfortably stuffed.
+Have a little of everything you want, but the key here is a LITTLE.
+There are no doggie bags in restaurants, so portions tend to be manageable when you’re out to eat.
+After a French meal, I often feel satiated but not uncomfortably stuffed.
+Dessert is a small piece of something sweet, often with fruit, and not a rich hunk of cake that could feed the entire table.

 - The French take their time and eat at the table.
 A Sunday lunch in France isn’t rushed — it’s enjoyed.
 You’ll leisurely sip your wine while each course is served and enjoy good conversation and laughs, while savoring each bite.
 Well, it does depend on your family, but again, generally speaking, the French enjoy mealtime and don’t rush through it.
+Waiters don’t rush you out of the restaurant because tables don’t get turned over.
+When you go out to dinner, the table is yours for the night.
 The more relaxed pace helps you focus on the food in front of you, and instead of inhaling everything in five minutes, your body will have time to process when it’s full.
+It takes about 20 minutes for your brain to process that you’re full.
 Overeating avoided!
+Take your time.

 - They eat dessert!
 Often!
 It’s rare to go out to eat and NOT get dessert.
 A dessert is included in the prix fixe menu and at least in my family, dessert is just as obligatory as the cheese course.
-By not denying yourself that chocolate cake, your taste buds are satisfied and are less likely to binge on something else later.
+By not denying yourself that chocolate cake, your taste buds are satisfied and less likely to binge on something else later.
 Granted, you don’t get a HUGE slice of cake, but it’s enough to feel satisfied and not wreck your diet.
+There’s no shame in it either.

 - Their coffee is black.
 In a cafe, if you ask for a coffee, you’ll get a little espresso cup of black coffee with a sugar cube.
 If you want milk, you have to ask for it.
 And if you want an American-size coffee, you should make it a grand cafe.
-Along with that, coffee culture is a bit lacking here and the French don’t get coffee shops in the same way Americans do.
-There’s no takeout coffee in cups.
+Along with that, coffee culture is a bit lacking here and the French don’t do coffee shops in the same way Americans do.
+There’s no takeout coffee in cups to go except in larger cities.
 Big, high-calorie sugar bombs aren’t commonplace either, so drinking your calories at smoothie bars and Starbucks isn’t an issue where I live.
+Cafe culture is all about sitting down and taking your time.

 2. Not as many preservatives in French foods.

 French food seems to be more natural than what you’d find in an American grocery store.
 Sure, junk food exists, but in general, there are fewer preservatives in foods and many French people opt out of processed foods entirely.
-High fructose corn syrup isn’t widely used in packaged foods, meat and chicken tastes delicious and fresh pastries and cakes might be an indulgence, but at least it’s all natural sugar, butter and cream without all the extra garbage.
+Organic food, called bio in French, is readily available.
+High fructose corn syrup isn’t widely used in packaged foods, meat and chicken tastes delicious, and fresh pastries and cakes might be an indulgence, but at least it’s all natural sugar, butter, and cream without all the extra garbage.

 When it comes to health, I just feel better consuming European meat and milk.
 Did you know that the European Union has banned U.S. meat because it’s treated with synthetic hormones?
 American milk is also banned to protect citizens from IGF-1 dangers.
 American dairy farmers inject rBGH to dairy cows to up milk production.
 I definitely don’t want any “extras” in my food.